tgmeser/DogApp-Compose-Ktor/README.md

 # DogApp-Compose-Ktor
 Simple Android App that uses local back-end service (Ktor)

-As base url, using IPv4 address works on Android emulator perfectly( http://192.168.1.2:8080 ).
+As base url, using IPv4 address works on Android emulator perfectly( http://192.168.1.2:8080 ) same as back-end service.
 There are some issues when we try to use localhost instead of IPv4 address( http://localhost:8080 ).
 If you use an application on port 8080 switch it to another.